FAQ

 As a Notary, I will need to verify the identity of the signatories to a document and the person/company who is instructing me.

-Otherwise, I usually require sight of:
+As a minimum, I usually require sight of:

 1. An original, current passport or original current driving licence with a photograph and

-2. A bank statement or utility bill (no older than 3 months old), which shows your name and address
+2. A bank statement or utility bill (no older than 3 months old), which shows your name and address (received by you in the post and not an online printout)

 Other forms of identification can sometimes be acceptable.
 Please contact me to discuss.